UNA Staff Senate

 2) To work with Shared Governance in order to promote better understanding, cooperation, and communication between university staff, faculty, students, and administration on all levels;

 3) To be an advocate for changes or improvements that affect the staff.

 ARTICLE III: MEMBERSHIP

 Section 1.
 Eligibility: All staff, as defined in Article I, shall be eligible for election to the Staff Senate.

 Section 2.
 Membership: The Staff Senate shall consist of a maximum of 15 members to be elected by staff members from the divisions designated in Article VIII.
 In addition, the past president will serve as Ex Officio for one year.

 Section 3.
 Terms: A serving term shall consist of three years unless voluntarily relinquished by the appointed member before the term ends or as defined in Section 3 Article III.
 A staff Senator may also be re-elected by their constituency.
-Senators shall serve a three-year term beginning on June after election of new officers.
+Senators shall serve a three-year term beginning in July after election of new officers.
 A maximum of two consecutive terms (6 years) may be served.
 A one-term (3 years) interval is necessary before being eligible to serve again.